Political Science Courses

 The American Supreme Court (PSC 307) *

-An examination of the history of the American Surpreme Court, the judicial decision-making process, and theories of constitutional interpretation, with an emphasis on the current docket.
+An examination of the history of the American Supreme Court, the judicial decision-making process, and theories of constitutional interpretation, with an emphasis on the current docket.
 Each semester we will follow events as they unfold before the Court, including any nominations and confirmation hearings.
 For each case covered, we will review prior jurisprudence and historical context while considering all sides of the legal and political issues.

 American Foreign Policy (PSC 310)